 Finding the right fit for any education format is important.
-If format does not cater to the student's learning style the student is set up for failure or at least may have a harder time being successful.
-Consider these to help determine what's right for you:
+If the format does not cater to the student's learning style the student is set up for failure or at least may have a harder time being successful.

 - Tutoring vs in-person help

 Tutoring vs In-Person Help